 There are few things as versatile as a a basic circle skirt.
 It’s timeless, feminine, flirty, and versatile all at the same time.
 What other piece in your closet has that kind of impact?

-Cut a basic circle skirt pattern long and you instantly have a glam, ultra-comfortable maxi skirt that makes you feel like a princess every time you turn around.
+Cut a full circle skirt pattern long and you instantly have a glam, ultra-comfortable maxi skirt that makes you feel like a princess every time you turn around.
 Cut it short and you immediately have a flirty, sexy little skirt perfect for your next holiday party.
 Its the ultimate party skirt, with maximum twirlability Right now I’m loving the look of a short circle skirt with tights and heeled boots.
 It’s easy to style, creates the illusion of a smaller waist, and lengthens your legs all at the same time.
 From a stylist perspective, it’s the perfect body-flattering piece!

 But the absolute best part about this full circle skirt pattern is just how easy it is to make.
 You can whip out a circle skirt in less time than it takes you to find a matching pair of shoes in your closet…. depending on how messy your house is.
 Or maybe that’s just me…..

 Today I’m so excited to walk you through a step by step tutorial on exactly how to make a circle skirt in whatever fabric you choose.
 For today, I’ll be using a buttery faux suede since I love the texture and unexpected drape of the thicker fabric.
 I’ve been absolutely loving all the suede miniskirts of the season and thought a circle skirt would give a flirty silhouette to one of this seasons biggest trends.

 This project works great in whatever fabric you like but if you are using a sheer fabric, be sure to cut a lining piece of fabric as well.

 In all honesty this may be the easiest skirt to create.
 I’ve even created a totally FREE simple printable pattern for you to make the process that much easier!